MENU

 Projects

 ACT has been working since 2017 to develop research insights into ways climate adaptation can benefit biodiversity, and vice versa.
-Nature-based solutions are emerging worldwide as a low carbon, resilient option in urban and rural planning, and it's important that we begin to consider how these approaches can also be designed to benefit species struggling to survive and adapt in a changing climate.
-ACT is now embarking on the third phase of this work with a focus on regionalizing green infrastructure, which includes development of collaborative engagement activities and resources that will support advancement of low carbon resilience through strategic regional planning of nature-based solutions in southwestern B.C.
+Nature-based solutions (NbS) are emerging worldwide as a low carbon, resilient option in urban and rural planning, and it's important that we begin to consider how these approaches can also be designed to benefit species struggling to survive and adapt under a changing climate.

 VIEW PROJECT